mchow242/Mean-of-an-array/README.md

     The mean of [5.00, 3.14, 1.23, 100.00, 0.01] is 21.88

 # Solution
-The sample solution is shown in the Homework 9.ipynb file.
+The sample solution is shown in the homework_9.py file.